Can Future Observation of the Living Partner Post-tag the Past Decayed State in Entangled Neutral K-Mesons ?: From past to future

-As a consequence, the entangled state $| i \rangle$ at any time $t$ after its production remains unaltered, even in presence of $\kn-\knb$ mixing:

-If nothing is registered after the observation of the first decay at time $t_1$ (i.e. integrating over all subsequent decays at times $t_2$ of particle-2), the {\it survival probability} of the entangled state is necessarily characterised by the total width $\Gamma=\Gamma_S+\Gamma_L$ of the system:
+\end{widetext} If nothing is registered after the observation of the first decay at time $t_1$ (i.e. integrating over all subsequent decays at times $t_2$ of particle-2), the {\it survival probability} of the entangled state is necessarily characterised by the total width $\Gamma=\Gamma_S+\Gamma_L$ of the system~\cite{Csym}: $P\left( t_1 \right) =\|~ | i (t=t_1) \rangle~\|^2 = e^{-\Gamma t_1} $.
+This also holds for any decay channel $t_1$-distribution with no other subsequent observation.

-This property holds only for the $C = -1$ antisymmetric state, but not for the $C = +1$ symmetric state in which the time evolution would induce $\kn\kn$ and $\knb\knb$ terms due to $\kn-\knb$ mixing by weak interactions.